The Presidential Election is on Tuesday, November 3, 2020.

 January 6, 2017

-The Congress meets in joint session to count the electoral votes on January 6, 2017.
+The Congress meets in joint session to count the electoral votes.
 Congress may pass a law to change this date.

 The Vice President, as President of the Senate, presides over the count and announces the results of the Electoral College vote.
 The President of the Senate then declares which persons, if any, have been elected President and Vice President of the United States.

 If a State submits conflicting sets of electoral votes to Congress, the two Houses acting concurrently may accept or reject the votes.
 If they do not concur, the votes of the electors certified by the Governor of the State on the Certificate of Ascertainment would be counted in Congress.